 01. Notice of Victim Rights.
-The Commission will advise the victims of their constitutional and statutory rights to be notified of Parole Commission proceedings.
+The Commission will advise the victims of their constitutional and statutory rights to be notified of at Parole Commission proceedings.
 The Commission will use all tools at its disposal and will exercise all due diligence to notify victims of their rights if this official notice has not been received.

 02. Testimony.
-(7-1-21)T

-- a.
+a.
 The victim is invited to attend any and all hearings, except executive sessions, pertinent to the case and to provide testimony.
-(7-1-21)T - b.
-The Executive Director and the Commission may allow for the victim's testimony away from the actual hearing process.
-(7-1-21)T
+Testimony may be provided verbally in the hearing or in writing prior to the hearing.